StyleLounge/patterns/book/naming.md

 #### Situation

-* tracking-db: A database with tracking events running on Google BigQuery
+* `tracking-db` A database with tracking events running on Google BigQuery
-* tracking-pixel: A service with an HTTP endpoint that persists events to the tracking-db
+* `tracking-pixel`A service with an HTTP endpoint that persists events to the tracking-db
-* tracking-analyzer: A service that queries tracking-db to count and meter the number of tracking events
+* `tracking-analyzer` A service that queries tracking-db to count and meter the number of tracking events

 #### Question: How to name a metric created by tracking-analyzer